-About the Full Island Cruise – Circle Line Sightseeing Cruises
+About the Best of NYC Cruise - Circle Line Sightseeing

 Even though the island of Manhattan is only 12 miles long and about two miles wide, it can be overwhelming to first-time visitors.
 But seeing it from the water makes it not only less intimidating but even more welcoming.